outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

       - how many & what type of combination structures can space-times sustain before they start to degrade
       - what are the structures of difference that can connect information with no efficient connecting structure of similarity?
         - given a randomly generated set of numbers with no apparent connection in a combination structure like a sequence, what difference structures can determine the connection between numbers if any exists?
+    - sometimes youll only be able to identify what these combinations are not, using known definitions & generatable distortions of them
+      - other times youll be able to identify structures like what interaction layer they operate on, to narrow down possible change types
+    - difference types can be generated, by identifying new interactions of variables & variable physics, and filtered by which are adjacent interactions, and which are limited by stabilized certainties
+    - interactions between sources of uncertainty can reduce the calculations required

   - optimal system design involves rules like:
     - each node should have power to re-build the system (including how to build the all-destroy node) in the form of information & adjacent resources